Intro

 Work

-Over the years, Kurtz has captured over €3 million in research grants and fellowships.
-This generous support has come from, inter alia, the European Research Council, Marie Skłodowska-Curie Actions, German Academic Exchange Service, Flemish Research Council, Fulbright Program, American Schools of Oriental Research, and Ghent Special Research Fund.
+Over the years, I have received generous research funding from, inter alia, the European Research Council, Marie Skłodowska-Curie Actions, German Academic Exchange Service, Fulbright Program, and American Schools of Oriental Research.

 Person